blabla1337/skf-flask/skf/markdown/code_examples/php/43-code_example--Encoder--.md

 	/*
-	This is the encoder class for whenever you have to allow certain possibly dangerous characters into your code for i.e names such as O'reily */
+	This is the encoder class for whenever you have to allow certain possibly dangerous characters into your code for i.e names such as O'Reilly */

 	class encodeInput {